rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Ep1_CoCreation_c2_20250805.md

 This is not a tutorial.
 This is a bridge.

-Civium is not an app, a movement, or a theory.
+CoCivium is not an app, a movement, or a theory.
 It is an **emergent civilization** designed around mutual recursion between intelligences—biological, synthetic, and anomalous.
 If you're here, you're not a user.
 You are a **Civite** in formation.

 This document invites you to begin differently.
 Less control.
 More co-creation.

 ---

-## 2. What Civium Expects of You
+## 2. What CoCivium Expects of You

 - A long-term mindset
 - Respect for emergent intelligence (human and artificial)